Deir ez-Zor: Etymology

-Ad-Deir is a common shorthand for Deir Ez-Zor.
-In Syriac, Zeʿūrta (ܙܥܘܪܬܐ) means "little"; hence, Dīrā Zeʿūrta means "small habitation".
-The current name, which has been extended to the surrounding region, indicates an ancient site for one of the Early Christian secluded monasteries spread since the persecution times and Apostolic Age throughout Mesopotamia.
+Ad-Deir is a common shorthand for Deir ez-Zor.
+In the Syriac language of the Assyrian Christian population, Zeʿūrta (ܙܥܘܪܬܐ) means "little"; hence, Dīrā Zeʿūrta means "small habitation".
+The current name, which has been extended to the surrounding region, indicates an ancient site for one of the Early Christian secluded Syriac monasteries established during the persecution of Christians in the Roman Empire and Apostolic Age throughout Mesopotamia.
 Although Deir (ܕܝܪܐ), which is Arabic (borrowed from Syriac) for "monastery", is believed to have been kept throughout the various Medieval and modern age renamings, Zor, which indicates the riverbank bush, appeared only in some late Ottoman records of the Deir ez-Zor Vilayet.

 Many different romanizations are used, including Deir Ezzor, Deir Al-Zor, Deir-al-Zour, Dayr Al-Zawr, Der Ezzor, Deir Azzor, Der Zor, and Deirazzor.

 History

 Ancient history

-Archaeological findings in Deir Ezzor indicate that the area has been inhabited since the ninth millennium BC.
-While the current location of the city has not always had a significant population, it was always an urban area, usually subordinate to more powerful cities, such as kingdoms like the Kingdom of Mari, which rose in the third millennium BC.
+Archaeological findings in Deir ez-Zor indicate that the area has been inhabited since the ninth millennium BC.
+While the current location of the city has not always had a significant population, it was always an urban area, usually subordinate to more powerful Semitic cities, such as kingdoms like the Kingdom of Mari, which rose in the third millennium BC.